 MintMCP offers two complementary products for AI governance.
 The MCP Gateway centralizes MCP server deployment, authentication, and access control for tools connecting AI assistants to enterprise data.
 The LLM Proxy monitors and controls coding agents specifically, tracking tool calls, bash commands, and file access from clients like Cursor and Claude Code.
 Organizations often deploy both: the Gateway for enterprise-wide MCP governance and the Proxy for developer tool oversight.

-How does MintMCP ensure compliance with regulations like SOC 2, HIPAA, and GDPR?
+How does MintMCP support compliance with regulations like SOC 2, HIPAA, and GDPR?

 Can MintMCP integrate with existing enterprise identity providers for user authentication?

 Yes.
-MintMCP integrates with enterprise identity providers through OAuth 2.0, SAML, and SSO protocols.
-Supported providers include Okta, Azure AD, and Google Workspace.
-A key differentiator is MintMCP's automatic OAuth wrapping, which adds enterprise authentication to any MCP server without requiring code changes.
-This capability simplifies integration with existing identity infrastructure compared to alternatives requiring manual configuration.
+MintMCP integrates with enterprise identity providers through OAuth 2.0, SAML, SSO, and SCIM-driven RBAC.
+Supported providers include enterprise IdPs and IdP groups.
+A key differentiator is MintMCP's OAuth brokering for stdio and hosted MCP servers, which adds enterprise authentication without requiring code changes.
+This capability simplifies integration with existing identity infrastructure compared to alternatives requiring more manual configuration.

 What are some key business challenges that MintMCP helps organizations address?

 MintMCP addresses several enterprise AI challenges.
 Shadow AI growth creates compliance risks as employees adopt tools without IT oversight; MintMCP provides visibility and control that turns shadow AI into sanctioned AI.
-Deployment complexity slows AI adoption; MintMCP's one-click deployment reduces setup from weeks to minutes.
-Compliance requirements block AI initiatives; MintMCP's SOC 2 Type II attestation and audit trails can support security review and governance requirements.
+Deployment complexity slows AI adoption; MintMCP's one-click deployment reduces setup time.
+Compliance requirements block AI initiatives; MintMCP's SOC 2 Type II audited controls, compliant with HIPAA standards, and audit trails can support security review and governance requirements.
 Cost tracking gaps obscure AI spending; MintMCP provides analytics by team, project, and tool.

 Does MintMCP support self-hosted deployment options for its MCP Gateway?

-MintMCP currently operates as a managed cloud service with enterprise SLAs and high availability.
-Self-hosted deployment is on the product roadmap for organizations with specific infrastructure requirements.
-The managed service includes automatic failover and enterprise-managed infrastructure, while regional deployment and data-handling requirements should be validated directly during evaluation.
+MintMCP currently operates as a managed SaaS-first service in the US and EU, with enterprise SLAs and high availability.
+VPC and self-hosted deployment are available on request for organizations with specific infrastructure requirements.
+The managed service includes automatic failover and enterprise-managed infrastructure, while data residency requirements should be validated directly during evaluation.
 This approach eliminates infrastructure management overhead for most enterprise deployment needs.